Sophie (musician): Legacy

-At the 2023 Grammys, Sophie's former collaborator Kim Petras became the first transgender person to win an award in the Best Pop Duo/Vocal Performance category; during her acceptance speech she credited Sophie for paving the way for her.
+At the 65th Annual Grammy Awards, Sophie's former collaborator Kim Petras became the first transgender artist to win the award for Best Pop Duo/Group Performance; during her acceptance speech, she credited Sophie for paving the way for her.
+While accepting her British Dance Act award at the Brit Awards 2025, Charli XCX mentioned Sophie in her speech, among other artists she had been influenced by, calling Sophie "someone who none of [them] would be [there] without".